-Easter Oreo HQ
+Easter Oreo (and other cookies) HQ

 Ah, the humble Oreo...an American classic...loved by all (except dental hygienists).
 But even they can't resist the lure of that New American classic, the Chocolate Coated Oreo.
 Easter is the perfect Holiday to share the love with these easy-to-make treats, so ECG has compiled the best ways to make these grocery store staples into something rave-worthy!
 Oh, and yes, these methods work with ANY 1-3/4" diameter or smaller cookie, so bust out the Thin Mints, Peanut Butter Patties, and Hydrox for a makeover as well!
+Or try some of our new Nutter Butter and S'mores Sheets with Matching Molds!

 Let's start with the Printed Icing Sheets